sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Screenshot to show the SDK Package download.](./media/sdk-package.PNG "SDK package download")

 5. Navigate to the directory where the zipped instant client packages reside.
-First, for the basic package, right-select it, and select **Extract All...**.
+First, for the basic package, right-click it, and select **Extract All...**.
 When prompted to choose the destination directory, navigate to the `C:\` location.
 Finally, select **Extract**.
 Repeat this process for the zipped SDK.

     ![Screenshot to show process of installing client and SDK Packages.](./media/installing-basic-instantclient-package.PNG "Client and SDK package downloads")